Senal-Punsara/lets-hash-online/README.md

 ## How It Works

-- Upload a File or Enter Text: Upload your file or paste your text into the provided field.
+- **Step 01:** Upload a File or Enter Text: Upload your file or paste your text into the provided field.
-- Select a Hashing Method: Choose from a variety of hash algorithms such as MD5,SHA-256, SHA-512, and more.
+- **Step 02:** Select a Hashing Method: Choose from a variety of hash algorithms such as MD5,SHA-256, SHA-512, and more.
-- Generate Hash: Click the "LETS HASH IT" button to calculate the hash
+- **Step 03:** Generate Hash: Click the "LETS HASH IT" button to calculate the hash.

 ## Contributing